-Get started in boondocking with these essentials
+Get started in boondocking with these essentials - RV Travel

 By Greg Illes

 Have you been thinking about going “off the grid” but are unsure how to get started?
-Like most of us, you don’t want to hazard your family’s safety or comforts, but you’d really like to try a few nights away from an RV park, perhaps out under the desert stars or next to a mountain stream.
+Like most of us, you don’t want to hazard your family’s safety or comforts, but you’d really like to try a few nights away from an RV park (especially now that so many are closed or restricted), perhaps out under the desert stars or next to a mountain stream.
+And with parks and campgrounds closed for who-knows-how-long, maybe you’ll find a boondocking area nearby to hole up in for awhile until we’re again allowed to roam around this great country of ours.

 You need only a few “tools” to boondock successfully, and some of those tools are mental rather than physical.
 Proper knowledge and preparation will take you a long way – and back.